intel/sawr/sawr_master/LAUNCH.md

 This approach is useful for testing but perhaps not for a final install.

+To take this approach, issue the following commands, either from the main X11 display or over an X-tunnelled ssh session:

+    roscd sawr_master
+    ./start.sh

 ## Script-Driven Without X11
 If you want to launch the entire software stack without starting xterms, you can use the ``nox_start.sh`` script.